-In last 5 years I have worked on numerous client for their WordPress Website consulting, SEO and other blogging related services.
-In last one year, I have noticed a big increase in my number of clients from fashion and beauty niche, and two of the most common problem they have mentioned is:
+In the past 5 years, I have worked with numerous clients providing WordPress website consulting, SEO consulting and other blogging related services.
+In the past year, I have noticed a significant increase in the number of my clients coming from the fashion and beauty niche.
+Two of the most common problems these clients have mentioned are:

-- Less traffic to their blog despite of regular writing posts.
+- Less traffic to their blog despite regular publishing of posts.

-- Unable to monetize blog or earn decent income from their blog
+- Inability to monetize their blog or earn a decent income from their blog

-In this article, I will be sharing most common mistakes and their solutions which I have noticed while working with beauty and fashion bloggers.
-Using this tutorial, you can easily fix those issues and improve your blog to drive more traffic and offer better user-experience.
-I will talk about making money from your fashion blog in a separate article, but I will definitely add few useful links to the article which will help you to learn basics of making money from a blog.
+I will talk about making money from your fashion blog in a separate article, but I will definitely add a few useful links to this article which will help you to learn the basics of making money from a blog.

-- Also see: Viglink ad platform earning report from a fashion blog
+- Also see: Viglink ad platform earnings report from a fashion blog

-What are common mistakes made by fashion bloggers?
+What are some common mistakes made by fashion bloggers?